Jaydal/Exam.UserManager/README.md

 1. Clone this repository to your local machine.
 2. Open the project in your preferred code editor.
 3. Search for all `TODO` comments in the codebase.
 4. Complete the code as instructed in each TODO comment.
+(You may refactor any parts of the code)
 5. Test your API with Postman or Swagger, make sure to update the appsettings for the Security before testing:
 ```json
   "Security": {